 - Do your best self-care.
 Focus on quality rest, nutrition and interpersonal connection.
 Move regularly and take breaks when you can.

 - Pray with us.
-The cathedral prays six days per week as a community, including your prayer requests.
+The cathedral prays six days per week as a community, and we offer morning and evening prayers on Zoom.
+You can also send us prayer requests.

 - Ask for help.
 If you need personal prayer or counsel, contact the staff clergy.

 - Stay connected.
-Whether in a Virtual Coffee Hour, at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.
+Whether at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.

 - Support those who are more vulnerable than you.
 Deliver groceries, make masks or just check in on someone you know is struggling.